JamesChevalier/Launch-Soon/doc/README_FOR_APP.md

 Launch-Soon is a Heroku-ready rails site that provides a viral launching soon page to collect users before your actual launch date.

-You can deploy to Heroku, and immediately begin collecting email addresses in your Mailchimp list.
+You can deploy to Heroku, and immediately begin collecting email addresses in your MailChimp list.
 The site provides a unique URL to each user that signs up, which keeps track of how many people they refer.
-The referral count and code are also stored in your Mailchimp list, so that you can segment your users based on their referrals.
+The referral count and code are also stored in your MailChimp list, so that you can segment your users based on their referrals.

 Launch-Soon uses Foundation to provide you a fully responsive website with no extra effort.